Ansible

 Use inventory groups: Group hosts based on common attributes they might share (geography, purpose, roles, environment).

-Dynamic Inventory: When working with cloud providers and ephemeral or fast-changing environments, maintaining static inventories might quickly become complex.
-Instead, set up a mechanism to synchronize the inventory dynamically with your cloud providers
+Dynamic inventory: When working with cloud providers and ephemeral or fast-changing environments, maintaining static inventories can become complex quickly.
+Set up a mechanism to synchronize the inventory dynamically with your cloud providers instead.

 - name: Gather facts from all hosts